alexsnow348/learning-notes/learning-notes/wealth-creation-happiness/Economics-and-Investment-Principle.md

 ## Reserve Currency Status

-- How they gain/lose their reserve currency status - Dutch
+- How they gain/lose their reserve currency status - Dutch, UK, US, China
 	- innovation + tech + competition
-	-
+## Investment Principles

+- The theoretical value equals the present value of the future cash flow - every investment is a lump sum payment for a future cash flow
+- how much it is gonna spend and w